History of German football: Into the new millennium

 Since the launch of the Bundesliga on 24 August 1963 fifty-five clubs have played in the league ranks.
 To help celebrate the 40th anniversary of the league, two clubs with distinguished Bundesliga histories met in a game on 24 August 2003: Hamburger SV, once known as the "dinosaur" for being the only club which has played in every season of the league's existence until relegation in 2018, and Bayern Munich, the most successful side in German football, which had just won their seventeenth Bundesliga title.

 In 2005, German football was once again overshadowed by the discovery of a match-fixing scandal involving second division referee Robert Hoyzer, who confessed to fixing and betting on matches in the 2.
 Bundesliga, the DFB-Pokal (German Cup), and the Regionalliga (III).
 The games included a DFB-Pokal first-round match between regional side Paderborn and Bundesliga heavyweights Hamburg on 21 August 2004.
-Hamburg lost (2–4) through penalties and a red-card charged to the side and was eliminated from the lucrative competition.
+Hamburg lost (2–4) through penalties and a red-card awarded to the side and they were eliminated from the lucrative competition.

 Hoyzer was banned for life and received a 29-month prison sentence.
 He soon implicated other officials, players, and a group of Croatian-based gamblers, leading to an ongoing investigation.
 To this point, at the end of 2005, it appears that the scandal did not directly involve the Bundesliga and was confined to lower divisions: